 There’s a chill in the air and a sense of excitement everywhere, shoppers flood the streets, and we all enjoy our favourite winter treats.
-The winter holidays bring about change, not least in the retail sector where there are significant changes in eCommerce sales.
+The winter holidays bring about change, not least in the retail sector.

 Holiday Shopping Figures